Navigation

 Orientation Week (international students only)

-During week 33 there will be several events arranged by the department, the NTNU Office of International Relations and the university.
-You will find information on the study programme pages.
-We also refer to this page: New international student.
-At the bottom of the page, you will find "arrival checklist" and other useful information.
+During week 33 there will be several events arranged by the Unit for International Relations and the university.
+You will find information on the webpage Orientation Week.
+We also refer to this page: New international student checklist where you will find an "arrival checklist" and other useful information.

-During week 34 and 35 the student organisation Paideia are organizing student activities for all new master students at the department.
+During week 33 and 34 the student organisation Paideia are organizing student activities for all new master students at the department.
 You will be divided into groups with a buddy group that you follow through the first weeks as a student at the department.

 Welcome meeting is held at Dragvoll.
-See the study programme page for information on times and dates.
+See study start page in the main menu for information on times and dates.

 Introductory days in Childhood studies (all new students)

-On Monday 19 August at 10:00 new students in the Childhood studies programme are invited for a meeting together with the staff on Dragvoll campus.
-You will be introduced to the department and the master in Childhood Studies, you will meet the student representative and our learning assistants.
-You will also be given an exercise that will be followed up by student presentations in a meeting on the 22 August at 11:15.
+At semester start (usually week 34) all new students in the Childhood studies programme are invited for a meeting together with the staff on Dragvoll campus.
+You will be introduced to the department and the master's programme in Childhood Studies, as well as meet the student advisor and our learning assistants.
+You will also be given an exercise that will be followed up by student presentations in an introductory seminar held the following week.

 Recommended courses and meetings (international students only)